-Matt Wilson has appeared on the Litchfield Jazz Festival fifteen times in fifteen years with various groups; his quartet, his Arts & Crafts group and with Mario Pavone, Dewey Redman, Bill Mays, Denny Zeitlin, Dena DeRose, Lee Konitz, Helio Alves, Charlie Haden and Lindsey Muir.
+Matt Wilson has appeared on the Litchfield Jazz Festival nineteen times in eighteen years with various groups; his quartet, his quartet plus strings, his Arts & Crafts group and with Mario Pavone, Dewey Redman, Bill Mays, Denny Zeitlin, Dena DeRose, Lee Konitz, Helio Alves, Charlie Haden, Lindsey Muir, a Salute to George Coleman with Gary Smulyan and Eric Alexander and Gary Smulyan's Baritone Summit.
 Matt has been a resident artist at Litchfield Jazz Camp since 2010.